opendatadiscovery/odd-platform/docs/trylocally.md

 ### Assumptions
 * Ports 5432 and 8080 are free.
 Commands to check that might be:
    * Linux/Mac: `lsof -i -P -n | grep LISTEN | grep <PORT_NUMBER>`
    * Windows Powershell: `Get-NetTCPConnection | where Localport -eq <PORT_NUMBER> | select Localport,OwningProcess` Replace `<PORT_NUMBER>` with 5432 and 8080.
-Empty output mean that the port is free and ready to go.
+Empty output mean that the port is free and ready to go
 ### Execution
 Run from the **project root folder** `docker-compose -f docker/demo.yaml up -d odd-platform-enricher`.
 ### Result
-1. Open http://localhost:8080/management/datasources in your browser.
+1. Open http://localhost:8080/management/datasources in your browser. \

-You should be able to see 10 predefined data sources in the list
+You should be able to see 10 predefined data sources in the list.

-2. Go to the **Catalog**
+2. Go to the **Catalog**. \

-You should be able to see metadata sample injected in the Platform
+You should be able to see metadata sample injected in the Platform.

 ## Step 2: Configuring and running Collector to gather metadata from the sample data source